-- Myth: Food allergies are not that serious. - Fact: Food allergies can be a life-threatening disease.
+?
+Myth: Food allergies are not that serious.

+Fact: Food allergies can be a life-threatening disease.

 They are more than just an itch or a stomachache.
-Food allergies can cause symptoms such as hives, coughing, swelling of the face and tongue, difficulty breathing, and loss of consciousness.
+Food allergy can cause symptoms such as hives, coughing, swelling of the face and tongue, difficulty breathing, and loss of consciousness.
 Food allergies are not only life-threatening, they are also life-altering.
-People with food allergies must always be vigilant to avoid foods they are allergic to.
+People with food allergy must always be vigilant to avoid foods they are allergic to.
+FOOD ALLERGY IS A DISEASE, NOT A DIET.

-- Myth: Eating a little bit of a food that you are allergic to won't hurt you. - Fact: Even a trace amount of a food allergen can cause a severe reaction called anaphylaxis in some people.
+Myth: Eating a little bit of a food that you are allergic to won't hurt you.

+Fact: Even a trace amount of a food allergen can cause a severe reaction called anaphylaxis in some people.

 The food a person is allergic to must be completely removed from their diet for them to stay safe and live well.
 Avoiding cross-contact between a safe food and a food allergen is just as important as avoiding the allergen itself.
 Cross-contact happens when a food that someone is allergic to accidentally touches another safe food someone is going to eat.
-That safe food is dangerous for the person with a food allergy.
+That food, which was safe, is now dangerous for the person with a food allergy.

-What Is Anaphylaxis (a·nuh·fuh·LAK·suhs)?
+What Is Anaphylaxis (a.nuh.fuh.LAK.suhs)?

-Anaphylaxis is a severe, life-threatening allergic reaction.
-It can happen a few minutes to up to 2 hours after you've been exposed to something you're allergic to, including a food.
+Anaphylaxis is a severe, life-threatening allergic reaction that can happen after you've been exposed to something you're allergic to, including a food.

-- Myth: Each reaction will get worse and worse. - Fact: Food allergy reactions are unpredictable.
+Myth: Each reaction will get worse and worse.

+Fact: Food allergy reactions are unpredictable.